quat1024/BotaniaTweaks/README.md

 * `brighter_grayscale_tiny_potato` and `rainbowtato` adapted from `tiny_potato.png`
 * `terrasteeloverlay.png` adapted from `terrasteeloverlay.png`
 * `PacketCustomTerraPlate` adapted from `PacketBotaniaEffect`

+Portions of this code were adapted from Gotta Go Fast, by Thiakil.
+That mod is distributed under the terms of the MIT license.
+The license is available in CLASSWRITER_LICENSE.md.

+* `WorkaroundClassWriter` copied from `MCClassWriter`.

 Previous (pre-release) versions of this mod were CC0.